-- 3.1 Accomplish the requirements of 2.2 through 2.5 for performing general woodworking procedures. - 3.2 Install flush fitted wood plugs/dowels in holes resulting from the removal of fasteners. - 3.2.1 Drill out holes to sound wood and install plugs/dowels.
-Plugs/dowels must be set in a commercial grade phenol and resorcinol resin base adhesive. - 3.2.2 Where deterioration and decay exists around the perimeter of the fastener holes and where through-bolt holes have been elongated, enlarge the holes by drilling to a size (diameter) that will remove the deterioration, decay, and elongation, prior to installing plugs/dowels.
+- 3.1 Accomplish the requirements of 2.1 through 2.4 for performing general woodworking procedures. - 3.2 Install flush fitted wood plugs/dowels in holes resulting from the removal of fasteners. - 3.2.1 Drill out holes to sound wood and install plugs/dowels.
+Plugs/dowels must be set in a commercial grade phenol and resorcinol resin base adhesive. - 3.2.2 Where deterioration and decay exists around the perimeter of the fastener holes and where through-bolt holes have been elongated, enlarge the holes by drilling to a size (diameter) that will remove the deterioration, decay, and elongation, prior to installing plugs/dowels. - 3.2.2.1 Clean-bore drill bit diameter must not be more than one inch larger than the original fastener hole diameter, unless otherwise specified.